npnpnpnpnpnp/permaculture-almanac/README.md

 ### Installation

+Note: In case ProcessWire is already installed, then directly go to _Setup_.

 1. [Download](https://processwire.com/download/core/) the latest ProcessWire archive and extract its content to the `dist/` folder.
 2. Create a MySQL database with a _utfmb4_unicode_ci_ collation.
 3. Initiate the ProcessWire installer in the browser.
 4. Select the _Headless_ site profile during installation.
 5. After installation, duplicate `config.php` and rename it to `config-default.php`.
 Clear out the database connection credentials.
+Also duplicate `.htaccess` and rename it to `htaccess.txt`.

 ### Setup

 In case ProcessWire is already installed in the `dist/` directory, then simply grab the latest database dump under `dist/site/assets/backups/database/` and import it to a local database.
 Afterwards **duplicate** `config-default.php`, rename the copy to `config.php` and enter the database credentials.
 Also **duplicate** `htaccess.txt` and rename the copy to `.htaccess`.
 When setting up a local webserver, the document root has to point to the `dist/` directory.

-On a live server, make sure to [optimize the handling of 404s](https://processwire.com/blog/posts/optimizing-404s-in-processwire/) and only allow HTTPS connections (see #9 in `.htaccess` file).
+On a live server, make sure to [optimize the handling of 404s](https://processwire.com/blog/posts/optimizing-404s-in-processwire/) and only allow HTTPS connections (inside `.htaccess` file).

 ### Directory structure